 We had originally planned to get a cheaper apartment in the Pudong district, which is much further from the city, back towards the airport.

-After a few weeks living in a private room in the Mingtown Hiker Youth Hostel, we decided to remain in the Bund Area for the duration of our stay in Shanghai.
+After a few weeks living in a private room in the Mingtown Hiker Youth Hostel, we decided to remain in the Shanghai Bund Area for the duration of our stay.

 The East-1 Zhongshan Road Bus is a major bus route that heads through the Shanghai Bund.

-You can get on a slow-moving powered vehicle which travels along the tunnel.
-Light effects are projected onto the walls of the tunnel as you pass through.
+You can get on a slow-moving powered vehicle which travels along the tunnel as light effects are projected onto the walls of the tunnel as you pass through.

 It was a different way to get across the other side of the river but I wouldn't do it more than once.

-The trip we went on took us to the top of the Oriental TV Tower for an incredible view of the entire city.
-Then it was on to Pudong Park and then to Nanjing Road before we hit the cruise along the Huangpu River to view the old and new Shanghai buildings.
+The trip we took went to the top of the Oriental TV Tower for a shocking view of the city, followed by a visit to Pudong Park, Nanjing Road, and then finally onto the cruise along the Huangpu River.